 Test your CTAs

 Much like how you can test your emails through A/B testing, you can do the same with your CTAs!
-THis means you test two varieties of CTAs and see which one performs better, which one gets the most clicks.
-You can change and update the copy, color and image that are associated with the CTA to see which elements best resonate with your audience.
+This means you test two varieties of CTAs and see which one performs better, and which one gets the most clicks.
+You can change and update the copy, color, and image that are associated with the CTA to see which elements best resonate with your audience.

 Keep it simple

 As we know, consumers are busy and no one likes to waste time on a product or service that they don’t necessarily need.
-By presenting them with long winded CTAs will take even more time out of their day to read and it simply doesn’t work.
+Presenting them with long-winded CTAs will take even more time out of their day to read and it simply doesn’t work.
 Instead, be brief and get to the point as soon as possible.
-This makes it way easier for your users to know what step you want them to take next, and eliminates any guesswork.
+This makes it way easier for your users to know what step you want them to take next and eliminates any guesswork.